Wii-Mini-Hacking/Guide_Wiimini/docs/wifi.md

 - A Wii WiFi card, which can be salvaged from a broken Wii or purchased online from eBay or AliExpress.
 - An assortment of smd components listed in the table below, which can be purchased from any components retailer such as Mouser, DigiKey, etc.
 - Two 2.4GHz antennae with uFL connectors, which can be salvaged from another Wii or purchased online from various retailers.
-- You can optionally obtain all of the above in a convenient kit put together by Webhdx, which you can [purchase on Tindie](https://www.tindie.com/products/webhdx/wifi-kit-for-wii-mini/), which can help you save time and even money, depending on where you live.
+- You can optionally obtain all of the above in a convenient kit put together by Webhdx, which you can [purchase on his website](https://store.webhdx.dev/products/wifi-kit-for-wii-mini/), which can help you save time and even money, depending on where you live.
 - A _quality_ soldering iron with a fine tip

 Required SMD Components: